xuhdev/Nautilus-Edit-with-Vim/README.md

 ## Overview

-Nautilus-Edit-with-Vim is an extension for nautilus, the GNOME file manager, and is written in python.
+Nautilus-Edit-with-Vim is an extension for Nautilus, the GNOME file manager, written in python.
 This extension adds several menu items in the nautilus right-click context menu for gvim, just like gVim on Windows.
+This version of the extension works on Nautilus 3.

+**NOTE**: If you are using Nautilus 2, please use the [nautilus-2 branch][].

 ## Install